 It’s easy!
 Just log in using your NetID and password and follow the instructions.
-The registration for new subscribers requires two steps: the entering of information and then sending a confirmation text message.

 No. UT Alert will not be used to deliver any kind of advertising content, and mobile numbers will never be given to any third party.